esteil/atvfiles/trunk/README.txt

 * Filter filenames based on extension to predefined list
 * Added preferences to deal with root directory
 * Distribute as .tar.gz instead of .dmg
+* Change directory content scanning method, fixes some AFP problems but not all.

 0.1.0 (2) March 30, 2007
 * First release

 == Known Issues ==
-* AFP mounts don't seem to show up if they're in a location symlinked to.
+* Files on AFP shares sometimes don't play even if they show up and are supported.
-  Mount them directly under Movies instead.
 * Non-video files are played back using the QT player.
-* No previews, etc.
-* The icon is ugly and scaled way up.
+* With certain combinations of codec and source location, there can be some lag when browsing menus and looking at the previews.

 == Plans ==
 * (0.3) Add code necessary to enable AC3 Passthrough with recent A52Codec svn